Exclusive: Obama’s NSA Operates on Two Sets of Books. Who is Watching the Watchers?

 Screenshots of the NSA FOIA denial are below.
 I have redacted the names of the NSA officials who are following orders and not personally responsible for this outrageous decision.

 Update: This is a widespread problem.
 Other U.S. citizens have received the same NSA denial.
 As The Blaze reports: Is the NSA Rejecting All Freedom of Information Act Requests from U.S. Citizens?
 The answer is yes.

 Note: There are people who have speculated that the media person Hagmann was speaking with (whose name was redacted in his sworn affidavit) during his alleged NSA incident was Fox New’s James Rosen.
 It was NOT James Rosen.
-I was told at the time that it was someone else.
+Assuming the allegation is true (and we know there are problems because of the Ed Snowden documents), I was told at the time that it was someone else.
 Once again it was NOT James Rosen or anyone who works at Fox News.
 Perhaps they jumped to conclusions here.

 Hagmann on his NSA allegation

 If you are wondering why Hagmann and McLeod had a dramatic, vicious change of heart on the usefulness of filing FOIAs as evidenced in this column Hagmann wrote, Media Shield Law is armor for the autocrats, published and “properly vetted” by McLeod in Canada Free Press in September 2013, ask them.